 Overall, there are no limitations associated with length of residency, as long as the legal resident is living in the State of Hawaii when Medicaid services are applied for.
 If you decide that you want to change your plan, you will have an opportunity to do so, once a year, in October.

-Spending Down to Qualify for More Medicaid Coverage in Hawaii
+Learn About Spending Down to Qualify for More Medicaid Coverage in Hawaii

 In order to qualify for Hawaii Medicaid coverage, the applicant can go down the route of spending down up to the amount of income that exceeds the threshold.
 For example, the Hawaii Medicaid cost estimates rules confirm that if someone earns $100 more than the annual income threshold, he or she will be able to “spend-down” $100 towards medical supplies, services and other types of HI Medicaid insurance products, such as over-the-counter prescription drugs.
 However, doing so is not advised, as Medicaid eligibility does not allow for this practice.